mhorga/mhorga.github.io/_posts/2015-12-21-error-handling-in-swift.markdown

 Testing should be successful, but sometimes errors could be thrown.
 {% endhighlight %}

 As you expect, the first call returns success while the second reports an error and halts the execution of the entire chain of throwing function calls.
 This is a powerful feature that we can use whenever we want our program to stop running when there is at least one problem in a long decisional chain.
+The [source code](https://github.com/Swiftor/ErrorHandling) is posted on `Github`, as usual.

 Until next time!